Don't Forget the Decor!

 During the Holidays you put a lot of effort into making everything look nice -- be sure to document the decor!

-You work hard to decorate and present the food nicely.
-Take photographs of it all!
-Not only will this enhance your pages but you will appreciate remembering all the work that was done.
+Take photographs of it all - the food displays, the lights you set up, and the handmade decorations!
+Not only will this enhance your pages, but you will appreciate remembering all the work that was done.

 Since holidays come every year, you may want to add the date or year on your layout - it's easier to forget which year it was than you think!